Discriminating properties of compactification in discrete uniform isotropic space-time

 \section{Introduction}

 The role of space-time geometry in description of physical phenomena of microcosm has been increased due to appearance of a more general conception of geometry.
 In the twentieth century the Riemannian geometry was considered to be the most general geometry, suitable for description of the space-time.
 However, the Riemannian geometry cannot describe such properties of space-time as discreteness, restricted divisibility of geometrical objects and discrete characteristics (mass, charge, angular momentum) of elementary particles.
-Discrete characteristics of elementary particles are considered to be dynamic properties of elementary particles, although development of the elementary particles theory manifests an increase of the role of the space-time geometry.
+Discrete characteristics of elementary particles are considered usually to be dynamic properties of elementary particles.

 In reality, at a use of a true conception of the space-time geometry the elementary particles in themselves, as well as their properties and their dynamics can be described in terms of the proper space-time geometry and only in terms of the space-time geometry.
 The conventional conception of geometry, which supposes, that any geometry is axiomatizable, and any geometry can be deduced from a system of axioms, is wrong.
-In any axiomatized geometry the equivalence relation was supposed to be transitive.
-Only at transitive equivalence relation the set of all geometric propositions (i.e. geometry) can be deduced from an axiomatics (a finite set of basic geometric propositions).
+In any axiomatizable geometry the equivalence relation is supposed to be transitive.
+Only at the transitive equivalence relation the set of all geometric propositions (i.e. geometry) can be deduced from an axiomatics (a finite set of basic geometric propositions).

-In the end of the twentieth century one invents a new method of the physical geometry construction \cite{R2001}.
+A new method of the physical geometry construction has been invented in the end of the twentieth century \cite{R2001}.
 The physical geometry is such a geometry, which is described completely by the world function $\sigma $.
-The world function $\sigma \left( P,Q\right) $ is a function of any two points $ P,Q\in \Omega $, where $\Omega $ is the set of all points (or events), where the geometry is given.
+The world function $\sigma \left( P,Q\right) $ is a single-valued real function of any two points $P,Q\in \Omega $, where $\Omega $ is the set of all points (or events), where the geometry is given.

 The world function $\sigma \left( P,Q\right) =\frac{1}{2}\rho ^{2}\left( P,Q\right) $, where $\rho \left( P,Q\right) $ is the distance between the points $P$ and $Q$.